tricksterrunner/Getting-and-Cleaning-Data-Coursera/Codebook.md

 fBodyBodyGyroJerkMagMeanFreq

-Activity Labels
+Activity Labels:

-WALKING (value 1): subject was walking during the test
+WALKING: subject was walking during the test

-WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
+WALKING_UPSTAIRS: subject was walking up a staircase during the test

-WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test
+WALKING_DOWNSTAIRS: subject was walking down a staircase during the test

-SITTING (value 4): subject was sitting during the test
+SITTING: subject was sitting during the test

-STANDING (value 5): subject was standing during the test
+STANDING: subject was standing during the test

-LAYING (value 6): subject was laying down during the test
+LAYING: subject was laying down during the test